Royal Patriarchal Music Seminary of Lisbon: The "Terramoto"

 Ruins of the Patriarchal Church Square, following the 1755 Lisbon earthquake; coloured engraving by Jacques-Philippe Le Bas (1707–1783), made in 1757.

 At 9.30 am on 1 November 1755, Lisbon was struck by a series of massive earthquake calculated to have been 8.5–9.0 on the moment magnitude scale (abbrev.: MMS, M_{w} or M).
 This was probably caused by a tectonic plate movement in what is called the Azores–Gibraltar Transform Fault which runs from the Atlantic Ocean through to the Gibraltar Straits, and the effects of its seismic action was registered in Spain, in north-west Africa, and even as far away as Scotland and Scandinavia.
 Evidence shows that most major public buildings and about 12,000 dwellings were destroyed or severely damaged and the death rate was high.

 Ruins of the Ópera do Tejo, following the 1755 Lisbon earthquake; coloured engraving by Jacques Philippe Le Bas (1707–1783) made in 1757.

 Because 1 November is All Saints' Day in the Western Church's Calendar, and being a holy day and therefore a public holiday in Portugal, the majority of people would have attended Mass and lit votive candles in church or at home.
 Many of the deaths would have occurred as church buildings collapsed on those within.
 Further disaster arose because the seismic movement shook candles onto the floor causing fires which quickly spread through the city.

 About 40 minutes after the last of the quakes, seismic movement caused water in the Tagus River's mouth and the ocean first to sink away, revealing the shipwrecks and items that had been lost overboard, and then rise sending a tsunami rushing at speed towards the shore and along the Tagus River.
-At the height of 6 metres, the tsunami swamped the lower part of the city, laying everything in ruin including the Ribeira Palace, and taking with it virtually everything of importance including historical records, art works and items such as music scores.
+At the height of 6 metres, (Note: Even more remarkably, the wave was 20 metres in height when it reached Cádiz in Spain, it affected the coastline of Algiers 685 kilometres to the east, and by ten hours time was in the Caribbean at the height of 4 metres.) the tsunami swamped the lower part of the city, laying everything in ruin including the Ribeira Palace, and taking with it virtually everything of importance including historical records, art works and items such as music scores.
 Two more waves followed.

 The death rate in Lisbon and the area immediately around it has been variously stated as being as low as 10,000 and as high as 100,000.
 Noting a tendency to overstate these figures, working on available evidence, one modern researcher has estimated Lisbon's total death rate as between 30,000 and 40,000, and the combined total in Portugal, Spain and Morocco as between 40,000 and 50,000.
 Nevertheless, he describes the Lisbon event as "the largest ever-recorded natural catastrophe in Europe."